justicephysics/humanos2.0/moores-law-exposed.md

 - **Operated at 0–2.7 K** — where resistance vanishes and heat is absorbed instantly by the Y‑lattice.
 - **Deployed in orbit** — free solar power, free cosmic cooling.
 Zero water.
 Zero land.
 Near‑zero operating cost.

 This is the **HumanOS 2.0 Compute Fabric**.
-The complete blueprint, including the three‑stage Roadmap, is open‑source and free on the Virtual Nalanda.
+The complete blueprint, including the three‑stage Roadmap, is open‑source and free on the Justice Physics Nalanda.

 ---